akaAgar/briefing-room-for-dcs/Include/Markdown/Manuals/User_Manual.md

 **Objective Features**: Designation items through F-10 radio options on each objective, Scenery items ect.

 **Objective Options**: Can it have AA, Is the waypoint accurate (imagine known area objective)

+##### Objective Options Progression

+under **Objective Options** there are some progression options its worth explaining in a little more detail.

+**Delay Activation**: Units will stay inactive until the previous objective is completed (using this you can do waves of aircraft attacking a base)

+**Visible before activation**: Modifier to *Delay Activation* so units will be visible but not moving (Ground only).

+**Hidden In Brief**: Briefings and F-10 mission status & map will not show the existence of the objective until its activated by the competition of the previous mission.
+Missions being revealed will be announced in game.

+**No Aircraft Waypoint**: A waypoint won't be set in the aircraft for the objective (otherwise its a clue to hidden objectives).

+**Progression Bundle**: If the previous objective is activated also activate this objective (used for revealing many objectives at once eg. killing a SAM site opens up an area of ground targets)

 #### Flight Groups
 `TLDR: What am I to Fly`